jenkins-infra/docker-openvpn/README.md

 Feel free to follow the next action points:

+* Open an issue on [jenkins-infra/helpdesk](https://github.com/jenkins-infra/helpdesk) describing the reason why you need an access to the VPN
 * [Fork](https://help.github.com/articles/fork-a-repo/) this repository on your own Github account: [fork the repo](https://github.com/jenkins-infra/docker-openvpn/fork)
 * Clone your fork locally: `git clone https://github.com/<your-github-username>/docker-openvpn && cd docker-openvpn`
 * Build EASYVPN binary by running one of the following commands depending on your operating system: